labcognition-ks/RemoteControl.Panorama/README.md

 - Resume
 - Stop

-The command file content may be empty or include parameters as Json objects such as the file path of the reaction run the command shall be applied (see below).
+The command file content must include a parameter object as Json object (or *null*) such as the file path of the reaction run the command shall be applied (see below).

 The LabCognition software will automatically delete the command file after the command has been interpreted.